Road Trips Made Easy: Best Planning Tips

 #7 Use Helpful Travel Apps

-There are a number of websites and apps to help you plan your trips and manage your travel along the way.
-Check out my page of best travel apps for a complete list.
-Also included are some sites to check for the status of public health concerns around the country.
+There are many websites and apps to help you plan your trips and manage your travel along the way.
+Check out my page of the best travel apps for a complete list.

 #8 Buy Local